function61/eventhorizon/docs/architecture/network.md

 Writer
 ------

-Inbound connections:
+It is recommended that you run Writer on an Internet-routable IP (= public IP), though advertising Writer on a LAN-only IP should work too.

+Inbound (other components connect to):

-- Writer API (HTTPS)
+- Writer API (:9092 HTTPS)

-Outbound connections:
+Outbound (opens connections to):

-- scalablestore (HTTPS)
+- scalablestore (:443 HTTPS)
-- Pub/sub server (TCP/TLS)
+- Pub/sub server (:9091 TCP/TLS)

 Pub/sub server